Last night I shared the trailer for The Secret Garden remake, which just dropped.

 The new adaptation of the children's classic stars Colin Firth and Julie Walters and is set for release in April (2020).

 It looks fantastic.

 The story is about a young girl, Mary Lennox, who was living in India with her wealthy British family.
-She is a spoiled, neglected little 10 year old girl.
-When cholera kills her parents, she is sent to England to live with a widowed uncle, Archibald Craven, at his huge Yorkshire estate.
+She is a spoiled, neglected little 10-year-old girl.
+When cholera kills her parents, she is sent to England to live with a widowed uncle, Archibald Craven, at his vast Yorkshire estate.

-Mary learns that her dead aunt had a walled garden which has been locked away 10 years, ever since her death.
-Determined to find it, Mary finds the key to open the garden and she discovers a lost paradise.
+Mary learns that her dead aunt had a walled garden that has been locked away ten years, ever since her death.
+Determined to find it, Mary finds the key to open the garden, and she discovers a lost paradise.
 Spending time in the garden is transformational for her; she becomes softer and kinder and more optimistic.

 That's why the trailer ends with this quote,